 |Magic Halo "Deluxe" with 6 hanging wires|

 In order for us to continue learning about HOSP and halo effectiveness, we need buyer feedback.
-If you are a MagicHalo.org customer and have not yet taken our 2019 survey, please do so HERE (2 multi-choice Qs and nothing else).
+If you are a MagicHalo.org customer and have not yet taken our efficacy survey, please visit out Support page for the latest link.
 Only with your feedback can we accurately describe and market halos to bird feeding enthusiasts.
 We also remind everyone that we offer enhancements for both our Classic and Deluxe model halos that can help you adjust and/or improve its performance.
 These include adding additional hanging wires, or lengthening your existing wires.